Robert Mueller Still Wants To Interview President Donald Trump

 Robert Mueller wants to have a face to face interview with Donald Trump.
-CNN reports that the Special Prosecutor has expressed a unchanged desire to speak directly to the POTUS for over a year but Trump’s legal team is balking.
-According to CNN, Mueller wants to get some key insight into the president’s “state of mind.” as it relates to the events under investigation.
+CNN reports that the Special Prosecutor has expressed a unchanged desire to speak directly to the president for over a year but Trump’s legal team is balking.
+According to CNN, Mueller wants to get some key insight into the president’s “state of mind” as it relates to the events under investigation.
 So far, Trump has supplied written answers to Mueller’s team.
 Those were submitted around Thanksgiving after about a year of negotiations with the president’s attorneys.
 But it looks like the Robert Mueller may not have been satisfied with those answers, given these new reports of a sustained interest in a sit down interview with Trump.

 This news comes after a rough week for the presidency.
 On Wednesday, Trump’s former personal attorney, Michael Cohen, was sentenced to 36 months in prison for campaign finance violations and other crimes.
-Cohen has said that Trump directed him to make unlawful payments to help cover up the President’s affairs ahead of the election in 2016.
+Cohen has said that Trump directed him to make unlawful payments to help cover up the president’s affairs ahead of the election in 2016.

-“I accepted the offer to work for a famous real estate mogul whose business acumen I truly admired,” Cohen said in court, as reported by The Guardian.
+“I accepted the offer to work for a famous real estate mogul whose business acumen I truly admired,” Cohen said in court, as reported by the Guardian.
 “In fact, I now know that there is little to be admired.”

 NEW: Special counsel Robert Mueller’s Russia investigation has cost more than $25 million so far, Justice Dept. says. https://t.co/p6TV8RQcR3 pic.twitter.com/OKDbrd65WL